- Grow Dangerously

 Recommended Reading to Heal the Mother Wound

-One of the best books on this topic is Mother Hunger by Kelly McDaniel.
+Largely directed toward women, one of the best books on this topic is Mother Hunger by Kelly McDaniel.

 Breaking Free from the Mother Complex

-Healing isn’t a one-time event—it’s an ongoing process of integration.
+Healing isn’t a one-time event, it’s an ongoing process of integration.

-I was once controlled by my mother’s shadow—oscillating between longing for nurturing and fearing enmeshment.
+I was once controlled by my mother’s shadow, oscillating between longing for nurturing and fearing enmeshment.

 Through journaling, self-awareness, and conscious healing, I reclaimed my emotional autonomy.
 I learned to nurture myself, set boundaries, and break free from unhealthy patterns.